Oxygenation and Ventilation for Adults

 - An open chest or unstable chest wall

-- Awake prone positioning should be used with caution in patients with confusion, delirium, or hemodynamic instability and in patients who cannot independently change position or who have had recent abdominal surgery, nausea, or vomiting.
+- Awake prone positioning should be used with caution in patients with confusion, delirium, or hemodynamic instability; patients who cannot independently change position; or patients who have had recent abdominal surgery, nausea, or vomiting.

 Awake prone positioning, or having a nonintubated patient lie on their stomach, may improve oxygenation and prevent the patient from progressing to requiring intubation and mechanical ventilation.
-Although prone positioning has been shown to improve oxygenation and outcomes in patients with moderate to severe ARDS who are receiving mechanical ventilation,12,13 there is less evidence regarding the benefit of prone positioning in awake patients who require supplemental oxygen without mechanical ventilation.
-Several case series of patients with COVID-19 who required oxygen or NIV have reported that awake prone positioning improves oxygenation,14-17 and some series have also reported low intubation rates after awake prone positioning.14,16
+Although prone positioning has been shown to improve oxygenation and outcomes in patients with moderate to severe ARDS who are receiving mechanical ventilation,14,15 there is less evidence regarding the benefit of prone positioning in awake patients who require supplemental oxygen without mechanical ventilation.
+Several case series of patients with COVID-19 who required oxygen or NIV have reported that awake prone positioning improved oxygenation,16-19 and some series have also reported low intubation rates after awake prone positioning.16,18

-Though the optimal daily duration of awake prone positioning is unclear, only 25 of 151 patients (17%) who had an average of ≥8 hours of awake prone positioning per day met the primary endpoint of intubation or death in the Awake Prone Positioning Meta-Trial, compared with 198 of 413 patients (48%) who remained in awake prone positioning for <8 hours per day.
-This is consistent with past clinical trials of prone positioning in mechanically ventilated patients with ARDS, during which clinical benefits were observed with longer durations of prone positioning.12,13
+The optimal daily duration of awake prone positioning is unclear.
+In a meta-trial of awake prone positioning, only 25 of 151 patients (17%) who had an average of ≥8 hours of awake prone positioning per day met the primary endpoint of intubation or death when compared with 198 of 413 patients (48%) who remained in awake prone positioning for <8 hours per day.20 This result is consistent with past clinical trials of prone positioning in mechanically ventilated patients with ARDS, during which clinical benefits were observed with longer durations of prone positioning.14,15